thaddeuspearson/teaching/binary_search_explanation.md

 <br>

 ```
-You are given a sorted list of ints.
-This list is sorted from least to greatest.
+You are given a list of ints, sorted from least to greatest.
 This list will only contain ints.
 Write a function that implements a Binary Search with an iterative approach.
 ```
 <br>